* Allergan drops as 2019 forecast misses estimates

 By Noel Randewich

-Jan 29 (Reuters) - Wall Street was mixed on Tuesday, with Alphabet, Facebook and other technology-related shares dipping, while a rebound in 3M and other industrials elevated the Dow Jones Industrial Average.
+Jan 29 (Reuters) - Wall Street was mixed on Tuesday, with technology shares dipping ahead of Apple's quarterly report while a rebound in 3M and other industrials elevated the Dow Jones Industrial Average.

-Apple Inc jumped 4 percent in extended trade after the iPhone maker posted quarterly results following its warning earlier this month that revenue would be less than previously expected due to softness in China, whose economy has been damaged by a trade war with the United States.
+Apple declined 1.04 percent as investors awaited the iPhone maker's results after the bell following its warning earlier this month about soft demand in China, whose economy has been damaged by a trade war with the United States.

 The Fed is widely expected to leave rates unchanged on Wednesday, and investors will look to Friday's January jobs report for clues about the pace of future inflation.

 "It's a day of indecision.
-I don't think anyone wants to make a big bet ahead of all that news," Willie Delwiche, an investment strategist at Baird, said of corporate earnings, the Fed decision and the employment report.
+Between earnings due out after hours today and the Fed tomorrow, and then the employment report coming up, I don't think anyone wants to make a big bet ahead of all that news," said Willie Delwiche, an investment strategist at Baird.

-Amazon.com Inc, Facebook Inc and Microsoft Corp, which are all due to report quarterly results later this week, fell more than 2 percent each.
+Amazon.com Inc, Facebook Inc and Microsoft Corp, all part of a wave of quarterly reports later this week, fell more than 2 percent each.